Using the Brunnstrom stages of stroke recovery is best way to estimate your stroke recovery time.

-In the model, you’ll see spasticity referenced quite frequently, so we’ll begin with a brief definition and then move onto the Brunnstrom stages of stroke recovery.
+You’ll see spasticity referenced quite frequently, so we’ll begin with a brief definition of that, and then move onto the Brunnstrom stages of stroke recovery.

-Spasticity involves any of the following conditions: impaired muscle movement, muscle stiffness, muscle spasms, and limited coordination.
+Specifically, spasticity is any form of impaired muscle movement, muscle stiffness, muscle spasms, and limited coordination.

-Spasticity is a common side effect of neurological injury caused by the new miscommunication between the central nervous system and muscles.
+Spasticity is a common stroke side effect that’s caused by miscommunication between your brain and muscles.
 The best treatment for spasticity is to rewire the brain with rehab exercise.

 Now let’s move on to the Brunnstrom stages of stroke recovery so that you’re even more of an expert.

 Stage 1: Flaccidity